lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 ### Problem #2: Use the data from the live ReCentering Psych Stats survey.

 The script below pulls live data directly from the ReCentering Psych Stats survey on Qualtrics.
-As described in the [Scrubbing and Scoring chapters](https://lhbikos.github.io/ReC_MultivariateModeling/) of the ReCentering Psych Stats Multivariate Modeling volume, the Perceptions o the LGBTQ College Campus Climate Scale [@szymanski_perceptions_2020] was included (LGBTQ) and further adapted to assess perceptions of campus climate for Black students (BLst), non-Black students of color (nBSoC), international students (INTst), and students disabilities (wDIS).
+As described in the [Scrubbing and Scoring chapters](https://lhbikos.github.io/ReC_MultivariateModeling/) of the ReCentering Psych Stats Multivariate Modeling volume, the Perceptions of the LGBTQ College Campus Climate Scale [@szymanski_perceptions_2020] was included (LGBTQ) and further adapted to assess perceptions of campus climate for Black students (BLst), non-Black students of color (nBSoC), international students (INTst), and students disabilities (wDIS).
 Consider conducting the analyses on one of these scales or merging them together.

 ```r